-Schedule Changes and Class Withdrawals 1.202
+Schedule Changes and Course Withdrawals 1.202

 Changes which can be made during this time include adding classes, dropping one class and adding another, and changing sections of the same course.
 Changes will be made only if space for effective instruction is available.

-Once the semester starts, courses dropped during the timeframe described above will result in a grade of Z. The Z grade carries no academic penalty and is not used in the calculation of the student's grade point average.
+Once the semester starts, courses dropped during the timeframe described above will result in a grade of Z. The Z grade carries no academic penalty and is not used in the calculation of the student’s grade point average.
 The Z grade will be used in the calculation of financial aid attempts.
+The Z grade does not apply to online courses because schedule changes are not permitted after 11:59pm the day before the class begins.

 After this time frame, students may still add a class with instructor consent if space for effective instruction is available and prerequisites have been met.